 The Digital Innovation Group bridges the divide between computer science and digital HPS research through collaborative development, training, and cutting-edge interdisciplinary research that pushes the boundaries of digital and computational HPS, and fosters computational thinking in the humanities.

-DigInG is the foremost resource for computational humanities software and infrastructure development.
+DigInG provides services and resources for computational humanities software and infrastructure development.
 In addition to developing and supporting the software listed below, DigInG programmers provide support to academic units and individual researchers seeking to extend their research into the computational realm.

-All of our software is open source.
+All of our software is open source and can be found on GitHub.
 Most projects are developed using the Mozilla Public License 2.0.
 We welcome any contributions and new users and use cases.
-Please get in touch with Julia (email@example.com) or Erick (firstname.lastname@example.org) if you have any questions or comments.
+Please get in touch with Julia (firstname.lastname@example.org) if you have any questions or comments.

 Quadriga is a web-application that acts as a clearing-house for text annotations -- in the form of contextualized triples, or "quadruples," that form complex graphs -- generated with the Vogon desktop application, and as an environment for managing text-annotation projects.

 DigInG research falls under the broader research efforts of the Laubichler Lab at Arizona State University.
-Below are just a few of the many computational projects currently underway in DigInG.
 We are constantly looking for new and transformative research questions that can be addressed using computational methods.